magpylib/magpylib/docs/_pages/user_guide/docs/docs_pos_ori.md

 :::
 ::::

-Here Magpylib helps out.
+Here Magpylib helps.
 All Magpylib sources and observers lie in a global Cartesian coordinate system.
 Object position and orientation are defined by the attributes `position` and `orientation`, 😏.
 Objects can easily be moved around using the `move()` and `rotate()` methods.
 Eventually, the field is computed in the reference frame of the observers (e.g. Sensor objects).
 Positions are given in units of meter, and the default unit for orientation is °.

 (docs-position-paths)=
 ## Position and orientation attributes